How to Connect to a Remote Server Using SSH: Step-by-Step Guide

 #Step 3: Authenticating with a password

-The server will prompt you for the password of the user’s account.
+The server will prompt you for the user account’s password.
 Type your password and press Enter.

 You will be logged in and may start to work with the server, provided the password is correct.